Release Notes#

 For information, see the QPU-Specific Characteristics documentation.

-Previous Version of Leap IDE Is No Longer Available#
+Previous Version of the Leap Service’s IDE Is No Longer Available#

-On March 23, 2022, D-Wave released a new Leap IDE.
-To give customers time to migrate their workspace data, access to the previous version of the Leap IDE and a workspace data migration utility was provided for a limited time.
-As of May 4, 2022, the previous version of the Leap IDE and workspace data migration utility are no longer available.
-If you need assistance accessing your old workspace data, contact D-Wave Customer Support.
+On March 23, 2022, D‑Wave released a new IDE for the Leap service.
+To give customers time to migrate their workspace data, access to the previous version of the IDE and a workspace data migration utility was provided for a limited time.
+As of May 4, 2022, the previous version of the IDE and workspace data migration utility are no longer available.
+If you need assistance accessing your old workspace data, contact D‑Wave Customer Support.

 Enhanced Leap Admin View of Solver-Access Time#